cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 attempts to share accelerators either temporally, spatially, or both.

 This post focuses on NVIDIA hardware and terminology.
-The default sharing mechanism is time slicing: the device switches application contexts roughly every few hundred microseconds, and if one app idles, the next runs immediately.
+The default sharing mechanism is time slicing (TS): the device switches application contexts roughly every few hundred microseconds, and if one app idles, the next runs immediately.
 Time slicing is simple and fair---each context gets a proportional share---but it neither supports spatial stacking nor accounts for diverse requirements.
-Prior work (e.g., TGS, REEF) adds priority to temper "fairness" with service goals, but cannot overcome the limits of coarse temporal multiplexing alone.
+Prior work (e.g., [TGS](https://www.usenix.org/conference/osdi22/presentation/han), [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu)) adds priority to temper "fairness" with service goals, but cannot overcome the limits of coarse temporal multiplexing alone.

 Spatial partitioning helps in a world of ever-larger GPUs.
-With Multi-Instance GPU (MIG), users can carve the device into a few instances and hand those to different apps.
+With [Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/), users can carve the device into a few instances (at the granularity of Graphics Processing Clusters, or GPCs) and hand those to different apps.
 MIG provides isolation, but its granularity is coarse and reconfiguration takes on the order of a second---too slow for interactive or rapidly shifting workloads.

-On the other end, NVIDIA’s Multi-Process Service (MPS) maximizes utilization by collapsing tenants into a single hardware context.
+On the other end, NVIDIA’s [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) maximizes utilization by collapsing tenants into a single hardware context.
 This keeps the device busy but offers little policy: without additional control, the application that launches more work tends to win.
-Systems like Orion and MPS client priority mitigate this by buffering and prioritizing launches, yet they still inherit MPS's lack of fine-grained time/space control.
+Systems like [Orion](https://doi.org/10.1145/3627703.3629578) and MPS client priority mitigate this by buffering and prioritizing launches, yet they still inherit MPS's lack of fine-grained time/space control.